amyshaqistina/invoice-web-security/README.md

 To prevent **SQL Injection**, the following enhancements were implemented:

 **Methods Used:**
--Privileges Restricted
+- Privileges Restricted
--Elequont (already implemented before these security enhancements)
+- Elequont (already implemented before these security enhancements)

 **Outcome:**
--Exclusive User can update, delete, and access the database (admin only)
+- Exclusive User can update, delete, and access the database (admin only)

 ---